Leonard Fournette Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 - He has received 112 of his team's 192 carries this season (58.3%).

-- The Buccaneers have run 66.7% passing plays and 33.3% rushing plays this season.
-They rank fifth in the NFL in scoring.
+- The Buccaneers have called a pass in 66.7% of their plays from scrimmage this year while running the ball 33.3% of the time.
+This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Fournette's matchup with the Giants.